bayzip/blacklist-check/README.md

 ```

 ## Add RPB Host
-If you have another RBL Host, you can add new line to check IP Blacklist.
+If you have another RBL Host, you can simply add another host in myddata file to check iIP Blacklist.